- Sports and Recreation»

 Getting the Right Perspective

 The average golfer has trouble breaking 100, so I'm guessing you are better than average.
-If this is true you've likely been working at the game for at least a year.
-Some people are more naturally talented at the game, but I believe experience can even out the scores.
-For instance Ben Hogan never did become a very accurate or long hitter, yet his tenacity would turn into focus to execute his short game.
-In this article you will get some tips on how to break the barrier of 90 on eighteen holes, or shoot +17 or lower.
+If this is true, you've likely been working at the game for at least a year.
+Some people are more naturally talented at the game, but I believe experience can even out the scores with practice and knowledge.
+For instance, Ben Hogan never did become a very accurate or long hitter, yet his tenacity and dedication toward getting better would turn into focus to execute his short game and hit the ball solid and true.
+In this article, you'll find some tips on how to break the barrier of 90 on eighteen holes, or shoot +17 or lower.

 Keys to Help Focus